openedx/open-edx-proposals/oeps/oep-1.rst

 making your own PR against the branch containing the original OEP PR.
 Whether those changes are included is up to the author of the OEP.

-Transferring PEP Ownership
+Transferring OEP Ownership
 --------------------------
 It occasionally becomes necessary to transfer ownership of OEPs to a new champion.
 In general, it is preferable to retain the original author as a co-author of the transferred OEP, but that's really up to the original author.
-A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the PEP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
+A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the OEP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
 A bad reason to transfer ownership is because the author doesn't agree with the direction of the OEP.
 One aim of the OEP process is to try to build consensus around a OEP, but if that's not possible,